-Independent Governance Committee (IGC): The IGC is chaired by an Independent Chairman and is comprised of a majority of independent members, who have been appointed because of their significant pension's industry experience.
+• Independent Governance Committee (IGC): The IGC is chaired by an Independent Chair and is comprised of all independent members, who have been appointed because of their significant pension's industry experience.
 The IGC provides oversight of the Workplace Pension products specifically to assess the on-going value for money for relevant policyholders delivered by these Registered Pension Schemes.

 The IGC meets six times per annum.
-The IGC produces an annual report to the company board which is presented by the IGC's Chairman.
+The IGC produces an annual report to the LGAS board which is presented by the IGC's Chair.
 The minutes of the IGC together with a summary of the key points discussed at the meeting are provided to the Board.